Ignite-Laboratories/Enigmaneering/compendium/invariants.md

 ### The Epiphany Axiom

-    " All things are knowable, given enough query time, as knowledge is only reaching a state of mind."
+    " All things are knowable, given enough query time, as knowledge is only resolving an ideal state of mind."

 ### The Recovery Axiom